What is latency?

 Latency significantly affects user experience, especially in applications requiring real-time data transfer.
 Here are key areas impacted by latency:

-• Voice Calls: Echoes and interruptions in VoIP calls.
+• VoIP Calls: Echoes and dropped calls.

-• Web Browsing: Slower page load times and reduced interactivity.
+• Web Browsing: Slow page load times.

 Frequently Asked Questions about Latency